judyj/testdocs/docs/security_mapping/components/simp/centralized_management_of_planned_audit_record_content/control.rst

 - $syslogpriority-text == 'emerg'
 - $syslogfacility-text == 'kern' and $msg startswith 'IPT:'

-SIMP also has a stock ryslog module that exists within the SIMP module.
-The stock rsylsog server configures the rsylog daemon to accept logs from SIMP clients and places them in ``/var/log/hosts/``.
-The following files are recreated in that directory:
+SIMP also has a stock :term:`rsyslog` module which is able to configure an ``rsyslog`` server for centralized collection.
+The stock ``rsyslog`` server configures the ``rsyslog`` daemon to accept logs from SIMP clients and places them in ``/var/log/hosts/``.
+The following files are created for each host in that directory:

-- sudosh.log
+- tlog.log
 - httpd.log
 - dhcpd.log
 - puppet-agent-err.log